 Exponential Excel function in excel is also known as the EXP function in excel which is used to calculate the exponent raised to the power of any number we provide, in this function the exponent is constant and is also known as the base of the natural algorithm, this is an inbuilt function in excel.

 Exponential Function in Excel

-Excel has an exponential excel function called EXP function which is categorized as Math/Trig Function that returns a numeric value which is equal to e raised to the power of a given number.
+Excel has an exponential excel function called EXP function, which is categorized as a Math/Trig Function that returns a numeric value, which is equal to e raised to the power of a given number.

 Exponential Excel Formula

 Exp function in Excel takes only one input, which is required; it is the exponent value raised to base e.

 The number e is an irrational number, whose value is constant and is approximately equal to 2.7182.
 This is number is also known as Euler’s Number.
 The value of the number is calculated by the formula.

 How to Use EXP Function in Excel? (with Examples)

 Like LOG function is used when the rate of change in the data increases or decreases quickly; the EXP function in Excel is used when data values rise or fall at increasingly higher rates.

 In Excel, while working non-linear trend lines (set of points on an exponential excel function’s graph) or non-linear graphs, the EXP function in Excel is widely used.